danawoodman/blog/src/articles/scp-remote-file.md

 scp ~/cats.jpg user@example.com:~/
 ```

-You can specify and source and target directories that you have permissions to write or read from.
+You can specify any source and target directories that you have permissions to write or read from.

 `scp` is a simple and useful tool that should be part of any developers toolkit.